WenchuanLiliZhao/math/notes/Introduction to Set Theory.md

 > [!art_title]
 >
 > # Introduction to Set Theory
->
-> - Motivation of set theory
-> - Inconsistency of naïve set theory

 Several weeks ago, when I was talking about mathematics with a junior high school girl, I felt it is quite challenging to explain what functions are in a generalized sense without using the language of set theory.
 (Students in that age rarely know about set theory.)
 It is also difficult to explain why the variables of functions are not needed to be numbers, but also equations, functions, or something else.
 Finally, her mind was thoroughly bewildered by my chaotic explanations - I messed up.